Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

             -   bool creatorLocked

 Functions in UniqueContent.sol include:
--   setUniqueAssetInfo function updates the uniqueAssetInfo mapping with the token info of the newly minted unique asset.
+-   A setUniqueAssetInfo function updates the uniqueAssetInfo mapping with the token info of the newly minted unique asset.
--   burnUniqueAssetInfo function which deletes the unique asset's data from the uniqueAssetInfo mapping.
+-   A burnUniqueAssetInfo function which deletes the unique asset's data from the uniqueAssetInfo mapping.
--   tokenURI function to retrieve the specific version of a token's uri.
+-   A tokenURI function to retrieve the specific version of a token's uri.
--   setUniqueUri function pushes a new uri to the uniqueAssetUri string array and increments the token version.
+-   A setUniqueUri function pushes a new uri to the uniqueAssetUri string array and increments the token version.
--   verifyRoyalties function verifies whether the given royalties are valid to use.
--   getRoyalty function retrieves the original receiver address and royalty amount.
+-   A getRoyalty function retrieves the original receiver address and royalty amount.
--   getMultipleRoyalties function retrieves all royalty receivers and royalty amounts for a unique asset.
+-   A getMultipleRoyalties function retrieves all royalty receivers and royalty amounts for a unique asset.
--   setTokenRoyalties function updates a unique asset's token royalties.
+-   A setTokenRoyalties function updates a unique asset's token royalties.
--   isCreator function verifies whether an address matches the creator address of a unique asset.
+-   An isCreator function verifies whether an address matches the creator address of a unique asset.
--   isLocked function checks whether the a unique asset is creator locked.
+-   An isLocked function checks whether the a unique asset is creator locked.
--   getAssetData retrives the corresponding original token id and content contract address of a unique asset.
+-   A getAssetData function retrives the corresponding original token id and content contract address of a unique asset.

 #### MultipleRoyalties.sol-
 This is an abstract contract inherited by UniqueContentStorage.sol.
 -   Mappings:
-    -	Stores a mapping of (uint256 uniqueId => address[]) royaltyReceivers;
+    -	Stores a mapping of (uint256 uniqueId => address[]) royaltyReceivers
-    -   Stores a mapping of (uint256 uniqueId => uint24[]) royaltyRates;
+    -   Stores a mapping of (uint256 uniqueId => uint24[]) royaltyRates

 Internal functions in MultipleRoyalties.sol include:
 -	A setTokenRoyalties helper function to update the royalties.
--   A verifyRoyalties helper function which checks whether royalties designated are valid.
 -	A getMultipleRoyalties helper function to return the multiple royalties of a unique asset.
 -   A deleteTokenRoyalties helper function to delete the token royalties of a unique asset.
 -   A getTokenRoyaltiesLength helper function to ascertain the size of an array of receivers.

+#### LibRoyalty.sol
+-   Updates:
+    -   A verifyRoyalties function must be added which verifies whether the given royalties are valid to use.

+#### UniqueContentFactory.sol-
+This contract will create clones of the unique content contracts
+-   State Variables:
+    -   uniqueContentImplementation
+    -   uniqueContentStorageImplementation
+    -   contractVersion

+Functions in UniqueContentFactory.sol include:
+-   An updateContracts function to update the uniqueContent and uniqueContentStorage implementation addresses.
+-   A contentExists function to query whether the given proxy contract exists.
+-   A createContracts function which creates and initializes clones of the unique content contracts.

 ### Updating Subgraph
 Todo: Discuss subgraph changes that must be made.